eLearning

 Not so fast.
 You have to strike the right balance between making it available too early and stressing out employees with limited time to take it.
 On either side of the spectrum, there will be negative impacts on the project and employees.

 One of the best solutions is to overlap when training becomes available and when it’s required to be completed (if required).
-That means at most one week before the launch of the application training should be available and one week into the launch it should be completed.
+That means that, at most, training should be available one week before the launch of the application, and one week after the launch, it should be completed.

 But what about when training is an absolute must before employees get access to the tool?